pyca/service-identity/docs/api.rst

       :literal:

 .. autofunction:: verify_ip_address
-.. autofunction:: extract_ids
+.. autofunction:: extract_patterns

 Pattern Objects
 ===============

-The following are the objects return by the ``extract_ids`` functions.
+The following are the objects return by the ``extract_patterns`` functions.
-They each carry the attributes that are necessary to match a pattern of their type.
+They each carry the attributes that are necessary to match an ID of their type.

 .. currentmodule:: service_identity.common